rodrigoelp/little-stories/Unlikely adventures/10-Chapter-10.md

-The star sent a fickle.
+The star sent a fickle ray, curiously.